marwan-at-work/go-exercises/interfaces/README.md

 # Interfaces

 Interfaces in Go let you define behavior as types.
 This makes packages pluggable.
+If you are unfamiliar with interfaces check out [this example](https://gobyexample.com/interfaces) to see how they're written.

 Create a function that implements the `io.Writer` method that will do two things: